ayaohsu/flask_order_management/README.md

 | GET  | `/product_list`    | fields (all are optional): `min-price`, `max-price`, `min-stock`, `max-stock` (query params)  |
 | POST  | `/create_order`    | key=product-name, value=order-quantity (form-data) |
 | GET  | `/order_list`    |  |

+### Notes

+The validation of the request parameters is not implemented yet due to the time constraints - I haven't found a good way to do this except for manually checking the data type and range.
+I suspect there should be a library to validate this easily.
+However, I have yet to find one.